SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

 ## ❔ Exercises

-1. Start by installing ONNX:
+1. Start by installing ONNX, ONNX runtime and ONNX script.
+This can be done by running the following command

     ```bash
     pip install onnx onnxruntime onnxscript
     ```

-    the first package includes the basic building blocks for implementing generalized ONNX models and the second package is for running ONNX optimal on different hardware.
+    the first package contains the core ONNX framework, the second package contains the runtime for running ONNX models and the third package contains a new experimental package that is designed to make it easier to export models to ONNX.

-2. export
+2. Lets export a model to ONNX.
+The following code snippets shows how to export a Pytorch model to ONNX.

-    === "Pytorch"
+    === "Pytorch < 2.0"
         ```python
         import torch
         import torchvision